shank136/yum/readme.txt

     Request type: POST
     Renders data from endpoint https://gbfs.divvybikes.com/gbfs/en/station_information.json upon invocation.
     Authentication token is required and needs to be provided in the headers.
 Authorization : Bearer <token>.
-    File is saved on the file system /files/input/station_information.json
+    File is saved on the server path /files/input/station_information.json

 4. /api/stationinfo/:id